uncenter/banben/README.md

 # banben

 A better `npm version`.
 This tool is exactly what I want in a version-bumping tool, nothing more and nothing less.
 You probably shouldn't use this!
-Check out https://github.com/fabiospampinato/bump for something more configurable.
+Check out [fabiospampinato/bump](https://github.com/fabiospampinato/bump) for something more configurable.

 > [!TIP]
-> The word "banben" comes from the Chinese word `版本` (bǎnběn), meaning "version".
+> The word "banben" comes from the Chinese word `版本` (bǎnběn), meaning "version"!

 ## Installation